fedbiomed/fedbiomed/README.md

 $ ./scripts/fedbiomed_run researcher
 ```

-* this will launch a new jupyter notebook
+* this will launch a new jupyter notebook working in the **notebooks** repository.
+Some notebooks are available:

   - `getting-started.ipynb` : training a simplenet + federated average on MNIST data
   - `local_training.ipynb` : comparing the simplenet + federated average on MNIST data with its local training equivalent